We all work hard to earn the money in our pockets but do many of us know how to manage that money properly?

-Scott recommends everyone should have a financial plan regardless of how much money they have because it will help to empower with information about their financial position and help them to make the right decisions about spending, saving, debt and retirement.
+Scott recommends everyone should have a financial plan regardless of how many assets or money they have because it will help to empower them with information about their financial position and help them to make the right decisions about spending, saving, debt and retirement.

 - Lack of understanding.
-Most of us do not understand such money terms as tax, interest and investments, superannuation and we can be easily overwhelmed by dollar signs, decimal points and percentages.
+Most of us do not understand money terms such as; tax, interest and investments, superannuation and we can be easily overwhelmed by dollar signs, decimal points and percentages.
 Understanding money is a learnt behaviour and a skill that we all should obtain.
-If we can just learn the basics then we will all be better off.
+If we just learn the basics then we’ll be better off.

 - Comparison.
 When your reality can’t afford your ambition.
 This can often spell disaster if you are trying to impress friends or family with something you really cannot afford.
 If we are not in control of our fear of judgement or feelings of shame towards money then it can lead to even more financial hardship.
 We need to live within our means.

 You can savvy up your money wits at our Maximise Your Money short course or Making Superannuation Super, view upcoming dates.

 Scott says upskilling and paying attention to your money is integral to financial success.
 Understanding your money and how it impacts your interactions in life will ensure you have a deeper understanding of any triggers that might knock you off your horse, so to speak, when it comes to money, temptations etc.

 “Increasing your skill and understanding around your money and what you can make it do for you is empowering.
 It helps people to feel more in control of their lives and their long-term plan.”

 Scott Malcolm is our Maximising your Money tutor.
 He entered the financial services industry in 2000 after he discovered his passion for helping educate others about managing their finances.
 His drive is to empower others to better understand the financial elements of their lives and how this can impact their broader life journey.